fuhsjr00/bug.n/doc/Cheat_sheet/README.md

 * finding and replacing "\r\n\r\n[^#*`>].-\r\n\r\n" with "\r\n\r\n" (lpeg pattern)
 * finding and replacing "`Config_hotkey=" with "#### " (lpeg pattern)
 * finding and replacing "::.-\n> " with "\n" (lpeg pattern)
+* finding and replacing "<n>" with "&lt;n&gt;" (lpeg pattern)
 * converting the markdown to HTML with the following command:
 `pandoc -o cheat_sheet.html -S --section-divs -c reset.css -c cheat_sheet.css Default_hotkeys.md`

 -- No, neither the resulting markdown, nor the HTML source is pretty.
-But with the accompanying CSS it looks good.
+But with the accompanying CSS it looks good -- in Chromium browser at least.